 Add agents under

-agents.list, channel accounts under channels.<channel>.accounts, and connect them with bindings (examples below).Multiple agents, multiple personas
+agents.entries, channel accounts under channels.<channel>.accounts, and connect them with bindings (examples below).4

 - Different accounts per channel (per